-Methods and Assumptions Used to Determine 2018 Contribution Rates
+Methods and Assumptions Used to Determine 2019 Contribution Rates

-Actuarial Cost Method: Aggregate entry age normal

-Amortization Method: Level percentage of payroll, closed

-Remaining Amortization Period: 25-year closed period

-Asset Valuation Method: 5-year smoothed market; 20% corridor

-Wage Growth: 3.50% Price Inflation: 2.75%

-Salary Increases: 3.75% to 14.50%, including inflation

-Investment Rate of Return: 7.50%

-Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2014 valuation pursuant to an experience study of the period 2011-2013.

-Mortality: For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
-For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
+Actuarial Cost Method: Aggregate entry age normal Amortization Method: Level percentage of payroll, closed Remaining Amortization Period: 24-year closed period Asset Valuation Method: 5-year smoothed market; 20% corridor Wage Growth: 3.25% Price Inflation: 2.50% Salary Increases: 3.35% to 14.25%, including inflation Investment Rate of Return: 7.50% Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition.
+Last updated for the 2017 valuation pursuant to an experience study of the period 2014-2016.
+Mortality: For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Blue Collar Healthy Annuitant Mortality Table with adjustments to match current IMRF experience.
+For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustments that were applied for non-disabled lives.
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.

-Other Information:

-Notes There were no benefit changes during the year.
+Other Information: Notes There were no benefit changes during the year.

-\Based on Valuation Assumptions used in the December 31, 2016 actuarial valuation; note the two year lag between valuation and rate setting.
+Based on Valuation Assumptions used in the December 31, 2017 actuarial valuation.